dweatherstone/rust_todo/README.md

 The third part of the tutorial is [here](https://medium.com/better-programming/building-the-rust-web-app-how-to-use-object-relational-mapper-3af2084555b6), and adds Object Relational Mapping, and a docker container for the Postgres database, rather than setting it up locally.

 The fourth part of the tutorial is [here](https://medium.com/better-programming/building-the-rust-web-app-proper-error-handling-and-return-values-723f1f07f8cd) and will look at error handling and return values as well as adding some basic pagination.

+The fifth part of the tutorial adds authorization and the ability for multiple users to have access to the site and manage their own list of todo items.
+The article for this part of the tutorial is found [here](https://medium.com/better-programming/building-the-rust-web-app-multiple-users-and-authentication-5ca5988ddfe4).